starlight345/2025/blog/inverse-polymer/index.md

 In contrast, our TabNet-based retrieval achieves:

-- **46.3%** accuracy on 1.5M candidates → over **690,000× better** than random
+- **46.3%** accuracy on 1.5M candidates → over 690,000× better than random
-- **19.7%** accuracy on 2.5M candidates → over **490,000× better** than random
+- **19.7%** accuracy on 2.5M candidates → over 490,000× better than random

-These comparisons clearly demonstrate that the model has learned a **highly structured and informative embedding space**, even when the candidate pool becomes extremely large.
+These comparisons clearly demonstrate that the model has learned a highly structured and informative embedding space, even when the candidate pool becomes extremely large.

-> While the absolute Top-1 accuracy drops with larger candidate sets, the performance remains **orders of magnitude better** than random guessing.
+> While the absolute Top-1 accuracy drops with larger candidate sets, the performance remains orders of magnitude better than random guessing.

-However, to more rigorously evaluate the retrieval quality, it would have been helpful to analyze the **distributional structure** of the polymer embeddings in the latent space — for example, through **density plots, clustering analysis, or distance histograms**.
+However, to more rigorously evaluate the retrieval quality, it would have been helpful to analyze the distributional structure of the polymer embeddings in the latent space — for example, through density plots, clustering analysis, or distance histograms.
 These could have revealed whether the drop in performance is due to increased overlap between clusters, embedding crowding, or simply the combinatorial explosion of candidates.

 Unfortunately, such analysis was beyond the scope of our current experiments.
-Nevertheless, these results provide strong evidence that learned embeddings capture meaningful property-driven structure — justifying our transition from retrieval to **generative modeling**, which offers greater flexibility and novelty.
+Nevertheless, these results provide strong evidence that learned embeddings capture meaningful property-driven structure — justifying our transition from retrieval to generative modeling, which offers greater flexibility and novelty.

 Despite its strong performance relative to random baselines, the retrieval-based approach has inherent limitations that restrict its utility in real-world inverse design tasks.

-Most notably, it is constrained to **selecting from a fixed database** — meaning it cannot generate entirely new polymer structures beyond what was seen during training.
+Most notably, it is constrained to selecting from a fixed database — meaning it cannot generate entirely new polymer structures beyond what was seen during training.
 This restricts novelty and limits the method's ability to explore the vast chemical design space.
-Additionally, even high-ranking candidates in the embedding space may **lack structural validity** or **fail to meet property constraints** due to the imperfect alignment between embeddings and molecular feasibility.
+Additionally, even high-ranking candidates in the embedding space may lack structural validity or fail to meet property constraints due to the imperfect alignment between embeddings and molecular feasibility.

-These limitations highlight a crucial need for **generative modeling**, which allows us to go beyond retrieval and **construct novel polymer structures** directly from target properties.
+These limitations highlight a crucial need for generative modeling, which allows us to go beyond retrieval and construct novel polymer structures directly from target properties.
 By training a decoder that maps embeddings into pSMILES sequences, we unlock the ability to explore the design space in a controlled and flexible manner — a capability retrieval alone cannot provide.

 ---

 # GRU Decoder for SMILES Generation

-To enable direct generation of polymer structures, we design a GRU-based decoder that maps 600-dimensional embeddings to pSMILES sequences.

-**Why GRU?**

-* SMILES are sequential: token order is critical.
-* GRU models are efficient and less prone to overfitting on limited data compared to Transformers.
-* Proven success in molecular generation tasks (e.g., ChemTS).

-We train the decoder using teacher forcing on a dataset of (embedding, SMILES) pairs tokenized via a PolyBERT-trained tokenizer.

-* **Model**: 2-layer GRU (hidden=512, dropout=0.1)
-* **Loss**: Cross-entropy with ignore_index=0 for padding
-* **Validation**: Token-level accuracy ≈ 0.976

-**Reconstruction Examples**

-{% include figure.html path="assets/img/2025-04-28-inverse-polymer/reconstruction\_examples.png" class="img-fluid" %}

-However, decoding embeddings predicted by TabNet (rather than real embeddings) leads to poor results.
-This is likely due to a mismatch between the latent spaces: the decoder only sees valid PolyBERT embeddings during training, not the out-of-distribution outputs from TabNet.

-# GRU Decoder for SMILES Generation

 To enable direct generation of polymer structures, we designed a GRU-based decoder that maps 600-dimensional embeddings to pSMILES sequences.
 SMILES are inherently sequential — token order directly affects molecular meaning — and GRUs are memory-efficient RNNs that perform well on limited data.
 Compared to LSTMs, GRUs train faster and generalize better under data scarcity.
-GRU-based generation has seen prior success in models like ChemTS and MolGPT.
+GRU-based generation has seen prior success in models like ChemTS<d-cite key="Yang_2017"></d-cite> and MolGPT<d-cite key="doi:10.1021/acs.jcim.1c00600"></d-cite>.
 While ChemTS explores SMILES generation via random mutation and reward-guided exploration, our model decodes structured embeddings into full SMILES strings using learned associations.
 Our approach differs in that it performs direct decoding from polymer property-guided latent vectors and aims to reconstruct meaningful structures deterministically.

 We implemented a 2-layer GRU with hidden size 512 and dropout 0.1, trained via teacher forcing on (embedding, SMILES) pairs tokenized using a pretrained PolyBERT tokenizer.
 We used cross-entropy loss with padding tokens ignored and achieved ≈97.6% token-level accuracy on held-out validation sets.
 To enhance robustness, Gaussian noise was optionally added to the latent embedding during training, enabling more stable generation from perturbed embeddings.
 During inference, greedy decoding reconstructs SMILES sequences from embeddings, using the 600-dim input as the initial hidden state.

 While generation from real PolyBERT embeddings produces valid outputs, decoding TabNet-generated embeddings often fails.
 This is likely due to a mismatch between latent distributions — the decoder was only trained on real embeddings, not the broader, noisier space produced by TabNet.
 To address this, we plan to fine-tune the decoder using noisy or perturbed embeddings and pursue joint encoder-decoder training strategies.
 A longer-term solution involves training the decoder to robustly map a local neighborhood around the embedding — aligning closely with diffusion-based models where multiple generations are possible from a single latent z.

-## Seq2Seq Comparison and EOS Prediction Challenges
+**Decoder Benchmark: GRU vs. Seq2Seq**

 We also benchmarked our GRU decoder against a Transformer-based encoder-decoder (e.g., T5-style) trained to reconstruct SMILES, optionally using PolyBERT embeddings as input.
 Despite achieving similar top-1 matches, seq2seq decoders exhibited significant issues with predicting EOS tokens correctly.
 Even after doubling the weight of EOS tokens during training, validity remained low.
 This was tested under multiple configurations, and the results are summarized below.
 Here, Tanimoto similarity refers to a fingerprint-based structural similarity score ranging from 0 to 1.